 Philadelphia Aggravated Assault Lawyer

-Aggravated assault is a serious criminal charge and if you are convicted, you will be facing serious repercussions affecting both your immediate and long term future.
-You may incur significant jail time and fines and will be termed a violent felon; a label that will follow you for the rest of your life.
+Aggravated Assault is a serious criminal charge.
+Therefore, if you are convicted of it, you will face serious repercussions affecting both your immediate and long term future.
+You may incur significant jail time and fines, and will be termed a violent felon – a label that will follow you around for the rest of your life.

 Such significant penalties must be met with an equally forceful defense.
-This is not a crime to be taken lightly or handled passively.
-You need to retain a criminal defense attorney who will vigorously defend your rights and your freedom.
-Call the Law Offices of Greg Prosmushkin, P.C. today to schedule a meeting with one of our Criminal Defense Attorneys.
+This is not a crime to be taken lightly, nor handled passively.
+You need to retain a criminal defense lawyer who will vigorously defend your rights and your freedom.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a meeting with one of our Criminal Defense Attorneys.

-Additionally, the 'who' and 'how' of your case can make a significant difference.
-It is considered aggravated assault to "intentionally or knowingly attempt to cause or successfully cause fear of imminent serious bodily injury, actual bodily injury or actual serious bodily injury" to agents or employees of the penal system while they are performing their duties.
+The ‘who’ and ‘how’ of your case can make a significant difference.
+In addition to the previous definition, it is also considered Aggravated Assault to “intentionally or knowingly attempt to cause or successfully cause fear of imminent serious bodily injury, actual bodily injury, or actual serious bodily injury” to agents or employees of the penal system while they are performing their duties.
 This alternative definition of aggravated assault may apply to police officers, sheriffs, prison employees, probation or parole officers, firefighters, emergency medical service personnel, parking enforcement officers, judges, district attorneys, public defenders, teachers, school officials, private detectives, and agents of various government agencies.

 Why Do I Need a Lawyer?